 Lay inspectors are full and equal members of inspection teams and it is important that they take a wide-ranging view of the school from the perspective of those who use and depend on it.
 They should take a particular interest in users’ levels of satisfaction with the school.
 So that lay inspectors have sufficient time and scope to fulfil this role, registered inspectors should take care not to encumber them unduly with lead responsibility for major areas of the school’s work set out in the headings in the Evaluation Schedule.
 Lay inspectors may contribute to the inspection by leading and reporting on particular features of the school, but they must not take responsibility for the inspection of subjects, courses or curriculum areas.
 A lay registered inspector, however, has overall responsibility for the report when leading an inspection.

-Inspections may include trainee registered or team, including lay, inspectors.
+Inspections may include trainee inspectors.

 How are inspections arranged?